 Finally, if you want something completely different, you might want to check out our Astra Pro theme review.

 Divi Frequently Asked Questions

 Divi is an easy to use WordPress theme from Elegant Themes which is the most popular and best-selling theme of all time.
 It is focused primarily on being easy to use and as a multipurpose website theme, can be used on any kind of website.

 Divi is a good theme because it has both great features and looks amazing so it is a true multipurpose WordPress theme.
 It has a large number of pages templates and the Divi page builder is very easy to use.
 This makes it a great product for both those who out-of-the-box solution, as will if you want to create a custom design with no code.

 No, Divi is not a free theme, but you can try it out for 30 days and if you're not happy you can get a full refund.

-The Divi theme costs $89, but this gives you access all 87 themes and 6 plugins sold by ElegantThemes with updates for one year.
-You can also to opt for a lifetime membership which comes at the price of $249.
+The Divi theme costs $89, but this gives you access to all themes and plugins sold by ElegantThemes, support and updates for one year.
+You can also opt for a lifetime membership which comes at the price of $249.
 If you'd like to get this at the lowest price, you can click here for a 10% discount.

-The Divi theme has been built with ease of use in mind and is know for its usability, flexibility and versatility.
-The builder plugin which is builtin and can also be used with any theme of your choice brings the power of a drag and drop page builder.
-The layouts available also allow you to start a website from a number of templates, which makes creating websites very easy, even for those who are not usually working in the web design industry.
+The Divi theme has been built with ease of use in mind and is known for its usability, flexibility, and versatility.
+The page builder which is builtin and can also be used with any theme of your choice brings the power of a drag and drop page builder.
+The layouts available also allow you to start a website from a number of Elegant Themes templates, which makes creating websites very easy, even for those who are not usually working in the web design industry.

-Can I use Divi theme on multiple websites?
+Can I use the Divi theme on multiple websites?